timomeh/react-native-material-bottom-navigation/README.md

 ### Updated Material Design Specs

-Google updated the Material Guidelines on Google I/O 2018 with new specifications, including the Bottom Navigation with a FAB in a centered cutout. material-bottom-navigation uses the _older_ specs and does not support those new specs.
+Google updated the Material Guidelines on Google I/O 2018 with new specifications, including a slightly changed Bottom Navigation and a new "App Bar Bottom" with a FAB in a centered cutout. react-native-material-bottom-navigation uses the _older_ specs.

 ## Contribute